thewshark/Kalipso/Update Designer 5.0/README.md

-# Kalipso Designer 5.0 RC Update
+# Kalipso Designer 5.0 Update

 We have included 4 main updates to the Kalipso Designer 5.0 Version